cosmos/cosmos-sdk/x/staking/README.md

 * transfer the `delegation.Amount` from the delegator's account to the `BondedPool` or the `NotBondedPool` `ModuleAccount` depending if the `validator.Status` is `Bonded` or not
 * delete the existing record from `ValidatorByPowerIndex`
 * add an new updated record to the `ValidatorByPowerIndex`
+* if the delegator is a liquid staking provider, increment the `TotalLiquidStakedTokens` and the validator's `LiquidShares`.

 #### Begin Unbonding